codecentric/chaos-monkey-spring-boot/README.md

 <a name="assaults"></a>
 ## Assaults

-Following assaults are actual provided:
+The following assaults are being provided:
 - Latency Assault
 - Exception Assault
 - AppKiller Assault
+- Memory Assault

 You can customize the behave by configuration, please take a look at the documentation.